10 reasons to buy a vacation home + pros and cons

 Property maintenance and management

-Your second home likely won’t be close enough to your primary residence for you to stop by frequently.
-Home repairs and regular maintenance (lawn mowing, snow removal, etc.) can become a hassle.
-And if you’re renting out your second home, you must deal with reservations, clean up and more.
+Your second home likely won't be close enough for you to stop by frequently, and home repairs and regular maintenance can become a hassle.
 A potential solution is to hire a property manager to maintain your vacation property and manage potential tenants.
-The expense can potentially give you peace of mind, knowing that the business side of your vacation property is taken care of.
+The expense can provide significant peace of mind.

 Income volatility